mircealungu/student-projects/thesis-writing.md

 sentence wondering what did you mean.
 And you want my feedback on the important, high-level ideas in your thesis, not on your English.

-Keep sentences short
-===

-You're not Stephen King.
-Keep your sentences simple if you want to make the text understandable.

-**Please**: Pass your text through the [Hemingway editor](http://www.hemingwayapp.com/) to ensure that you keep your sentences short.
-If they are too long, refactor them by removing useless words, refactoring passive voice into active voice, and ultimately splitting them in smaller sentences.

-**Please**: Have a native English speaker review your text.
+**How to Ensure This**: Have a native English speaker review your text.
 If you can't do that, at least run your text through a grammarly and the Word and spellchecker before submitting your first draft.
 1. For Grammarly create a free account on [app.grammarly.com](app.grammarly.com).